 Computer science undergraduate Kaitlin Hill joined the team because she wants to teach high school in the future.
 She lists off many skills she learned while working on the project, including methods for teaching children, troubleshooting technology problems, planning and organizing meetings, and working with school staff.

 “This definitely been a very meaningful experience for me,” Hill said.
 “It’s also helping the community, which I think is beneficial and impactful.”

 For next year, the team is using their experiences to improve the curriculum and package it so they can hand it over to the teachers.
 The goal is to improve K-12 education for computing concepts so that incoming first-year students will be better prepared for college computer science courses.

 This is just one effort by Parham-Mocello to improve computer science education in public schools.
 She also received funding from Google to teach computational thinking — the foundation of computer programming — to future secondary math teachers studying at Oregon State.
-The research project is a collaboration with Elise Lockwood, associate professor of mathematics in the College of Science, and Rebekah Elliot, associate professor of mathematics education in the College of Education.
+The research project is a collaboration with Elise Lockwood, associate professor of mathematics in the College of Science, and Rebekah Elliott, associate professor of mathematics education in the College of Education.

 “I see this as just the beginning of a productive partnership between researchers at a university and practitioners in K-12 education,” Parham-Mocello said.